HAS-Tools-2023/homework-jmoeschl/Homework_Submissions/Weekly_Assignments/moeschl_HW6.md

 ### 10/8/2023
 ### Homework 6

+###
+2/3: Good work I subtracted one since you were missing 5 and didn't get 4 right.
+- Note for number 4 I was looking for the hightes and lowest values not the first and last so you needed to do a sort before doing the head/tail operation.
+- No worries on the plotting we are going to work on plotting this week :)
+- I have posted a solution for this weeks homework please check it out and come by my office hours if anything is still unclear.

 ### Forcast Selection

 I chose this weeks values to be in the 70's (78 and 72) as flow has been abnormally low and I am not confident that after the next day or two there will be more rain.